 2) Hospital Consultant (specialist) in NHS

-Research interest: parasite infestation of humans throughout our evolution.
+Research interest: parasite infection of humans throughout our evolution.

 Piers Mitchell is interested in taking PhD students.